Optimal transport unlocks end-to-end learning for single-molecule localization: Method

 The dependence of the PSF on depth $z$ enables 3D localization of activations from the observed image, see~\citep{ovesny2014thunderstorm}.
 Following~\citet{babcock2017analyzing}, we assume that the PSF is pre-calibrated on synthetic fluorescent beads and implemented as a collection of 3D splines.
 This approach is a standard tool in SMLM used in many works~\citep{ries2020smap,li2020accurate,speiser2021deep,etheridge2022gdsc}; see \citet{babcock2017analyzing} for further details.

-\vsp \paragraph{Noise model.} We adopt the noise model of~\citet{sage2019super}, which combines shot noise (stemming from the photon detector, and modeled by a Poisson distribution), amplification noise (which allow to increase the number of generated electron per photon, and modeled by a Gamma distribution only for EM-CCD camera) and readout noise (modeled by a normal distribution).
-In-depth description of all camera parameters is available in Appendix ~\ref{appx:img_formation}.
-The noise for each camera sensor being independent and identically distributed~\citep{fazel2022analysis}, it is applied independently to all pixels of $\vpsf(\sX)$.
-Then, we denote by~$\cam$ the distribution of images $\vy$ produced by a set~$\sX$ of fluorophores under the noise model such that
+\vsp \paragraph{Noise model.} We adopt the noise model of~\citet{sage2019super}, combining shot noise (Poisson distributed), amplification noise (modeled by a Gamma distribution for EM-CCD cameras), and readout noise (normally distributed).
+Detailed camera parameters are in Appendix~\ref{appx:img_formation}.
+As noise is independent and identically distributed for each sensor~\citep{fazel2022analysis}, it is applied independently to all pixels of $\vpsf(\sX)$.
+We denote by~$\cam$ the distribution of images~$\vy$ produced by fluorophores~$\sX$ under this model such that

 \vsp \paragraph{Risk minimization formulation for set matching.} As no ground truth is available in most scientific imaging applications, supervised-learning models for SMLM have to be trained with a simulator, which is able to generate realistic $\vy$ from $\cam (\sX)$ given sets~$\sX$ of activations from a distribution ${\mathcal D}$.
 Our approach consists of training a neural network $f_\theta$ which directly predicts a set of activations given an observation $\vy$, by minimizing the risk